 Industrial waste is any solid, liquid, or gaseous substance disposed of in a public sewer in the metropolitan area resulting from a business activity.

-Rates & fees
+Rates and fees

-Rules & regulations
+Rules and regulations